anTuni/NomadCoin/summary/GOLANG.md

 When miner mine a block than mempool on memory can be confirmed add coinbase Tx and  Txs in mempool on memory to the block's Txs slice And empty Mempool Txs

+## 10.8 uTxsOuts

+Check if it were used before when make TxIns from sender's TxOuts

+Need to track TxOuts used as TxIn(in other words Referenced by TxIn)

+TxIn have to refer TxOuts not refered before. refered TxOuts be said "It is spent" and It is unspent vice versa

+TxIn gonna have TxId and Index to find out A TxOut

+Delete all function about TxOuts not validated

+modify TxIn struct , Add UTxOut type struct